goatshriek/stumpless/README.md

 most recently opened target.

-If you want an even shorter function call, you can use the `stump` function to just send a message to the default target:
+If you want an even shorter function call, you can use the `stump` function to send a message to the current target:

 ```c
 stump( "My message" );